mvarrone/deep-learning-specialization/course_1-neural-networks-deep-learning/week2/01-logistic-regression-as-a-neural-network/README.md

 So, notice a couple of things.

 - If $z$ is very large, then $e^{-z}$ will be close to zero.
-So, then s$\sigma(z)$will be approximately one over one plus something very close to zero, because e to the negative of a very large number will be close to zero.
+So, then $\sigma(z)$ will be approximately one over one plus something very close to zero, because e to the negative of a very large number will be close to zero.
 So, this is close to 1.
 And indeed, if you look in the plot on the left, if $z$ is very large, then the $\sigma(z)$ is very close to 1.

 If $z$ is very large, then: